BarryBouwer/VulneraWise/content/en/solutions/_index.md

     ev_intelligence:
         title: "<span>Exploit & Vulnerability Intelligence</span>"
         subtitle: "Stay Ahead of Cyber Threats with Real-Time Intelligence"
         details: "In today's threat landscape, timing is everything.
-VulneraWise delivers real-time updates on the vulnerabilities actively targeted by malicious actors.
-Our AI powered scanning solution gathers data from all leading sources and hundreds of others.
+VulneraWise delivers real-time updates on vulnerabilities actively targeted by malicious actors.
+Our AI-powered scanning solution gathers data from all leading sources and hundreds of others.
 Then, we generate relevant insights using our proprietary prioritization engine.
 This approach paired with industry-leading data allows your security teams to identify and mitigate threats faster."
         button:
             label: "Schedule Demo"
             url: "about-us/#form"